-- Students will be expected to fulfil all School commitments before visiting Town. - Upper School and D Block Students may visit Town following the end of timetabled lessons on Mondays, Wednesdays and Fridays and after lunch on Tuesdays, Thursdays and Saturdays. - E Block Students may visit Town following the end of timetabled lessons on Tuesdays and Thursdays and after lunch on Saturdays. - F Block Students may visit Town after lunch on Saturdays. - Visits to Town are allowed for all after Chapel on Sundays. - All students must be back in School by 18:00 on all days unless given permission by their Hm, in the form of a signed note. - Students must wear correct School Dress if in the town before the end of the last lesson on any day even if they themselves have finished all of their lessons.
-At other times, full normal School Dress, full correct School Games kit with tracksuit trousers or casual clothes should be worn.
-It is not permitted for students to be in town wearing a mixture of these types of clothing, for example a School skirt and a House hoodie is not appropriate.
-Games shorts, games skirts and skorts must not be worn in the town at any time. - The map, following on from the list of tradesmen, indicates those parts of Rugby you may visit.
+- Students will be expected to fulfil all School commitments before visiting Town. - Upper School and D Block Students may visit Town following the end of timetabled lessons on Mondays, Wednesdays and Fridays and after lunch on Tuesdays, Thursdays and Saturdays. - E Block Students may visit Town following the end of timetabled lessons on Tuesdays and Thursdays and after lunch on Saturdays. - F Block Students may visit Town after lunch on Saturdays. - Visits to Town are allowed for all after Chapel on Sundays. - All students must be back in School by 18:00 on all days unless given permission by their Hm, in the form of a signed note. - Students must wear correct School Dress if in the town before the end of the last lesson on any day even if they and skorts must not be worn in the town at any time. - The map indicates those parts of Rugby you may visit.
 The areas outside the thick black line are out-of-bounds.
-The station and its access road, Murray Road, are in bounds for arrival and departure at the beginning and ends of term, Half-terms and Exeats.
+The terms and Exeats.
 At all other times permission should be sought from the Hm.
 If you wish or need to go beyond the 'Bounds' line, you should let your Hm know and discuss your intentions.
-Day students should refer to the Guidelines for Day Students (Appendix G). - Within the town there are quite a number of places which are out-of-bounds: public parks and recreation grounds, blind alleys, waste ground, building sites, car parks, hotels and public houses, licensed premises, all clubs (for example the Irish Club), betting shops, off-licences, places of public entertainment and public meetings and private houses.
-Students may only visit day students' Houses withwith permission from their Hm and both students' parents.
-The Heads of School publish a notice about cafés each year.
+Day students should refer to the Guidelines for Day Students (Appendix G). - Within the town there are guite a number of places which are out-of-bounds: public parks and recreation grounds, blind Club), betting shops, offlicences, places of public entertainment and public meetings and private houses.
+Students may only visit day students' Houses with permission from their Hm and both students' parents. - Pizza Express - Upper School only - McDonalds - All students on Sundays between 13:30 and 17:30